 The IESO delivers key services across the electricity sector, including managing the power system in real time, planning for Ontario's future energy needs, enabling conservation and designing a more efficient electricity marketplace to support sector evolution.
 Transmitters and other wholesale market participants must comply with the Market Rules issued by the IESO.
-The Market Rules require transmitters to comply with mandatory North American reliability standards for transmission issued by the North American Electric Reliability Corporation ("NERC") and the Northeast Power Coordinating Council, Inc. ("NPCC").
+The Market Rules require transmitters to comply with mandatory North American reliability standards for transmission issued by the NERC and the NPCC.
 The IESO enforces these reliability standards and coordinates with system operators and reliability agencies in other jurisdictions to ensure energy adequacy and security across the interconnected bulk electricity system in North America.

 In March 2019, the Province directed the IESO to assume accountability for centralized delivery of conservation programs, in contrast to a local distribution company delivery model.
-The Province also directed the IESO to discontinue the 2015-2020 CDM framework and to implement a new interim framework.
-The IESO implemented an interim framework, in effect from April 1, 2019 to December 31, 2020, which offers energy-efficiency incentives and rebates to electricity customers.
+In September 2020, the Province issued a directive to the IESO establishing a CDM framework for the period from 2021 to 2024.
 See "Business of Hydro One - Distribution Business Segment - Regulation - Conservation and Demand Management" for more details.